20 Natural Face Scrub For Combination Skin

 19. Apple and Oatmeal Scrub

 This scrub provides both mechanical and chemical exfoliation using just two ingredients – apples and oatmeal.
 However, oatmeal in this scrub is not there just to peel off dead skin cells.
 Oatmeal was found to provide a range of skin benefits, including acne-fighting.

 20. Cucumber Mint Sugar Scrub

 Cucumber in this simple facial scrub works as a mild astringent which is great when you’re fighting oil in your T-zone.
-Other ingredient in this simple scrub includes sugar, fresh mint leaves and olive oil scrub all of which provide some skin-caring benefits.
+Other ingredients in this simple scrub includes sugar, fresh mint leaves and olive oil scrub all of which provide some skin-caring benefits.

 “If there’s any definition to being perfect, you’re perfect at being yourself” says Zendaya (@Zendaya).Click To Tweet

 Making your own natural face scrub is easy.
 Most recipes include combining an astringent and a conditioning ingredient, especially when making a scrub for combination skin that is dry skin and oily skin at the same time.
 These recipes here may help you beat two birds with one stone while also helping you save money you’d otherwise spend on expensive skincare products.